DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Other
 <br><br>
 **Concentration** <br>
-A creature can maintain Concentration on at most one thing at a time. <br>
+When a creature begins concentrating, its Stress is set to 25.
-When a Concentrating creature takes damage, it must make a Strength Save (Difficulty = damage taken). <br>
+When a Concentrating creature takes damage, it must add the damage taken to its current Stress and roll a d100.
+If the roll is no higher than its current Stress, its Concentration is broken. <br>
-On a failed Save, its Concentration is broken.
+A creature can maintain Concentration on no more than one thing at a time. <br>
 <br><br>
 **Falling** <br>
 If a creature that isn't suspended by standing on solid ground or the ability to fly, it falls. <br>
-A falling creature will reach the first stable point directly below it by the end of its next turn (AKA current if you fall on your own turn?) <br>
+A falling creature will reach the first stable point directly below it by the time it regains its Actions. <br>
 Upon landing, the creature takes 1 die of damage for every 10 feet it fell.
 The size of the die is determined by the Size of the creature. <br>
-(Tiny = d4, Small = d6, Medium = d8, Large = d10, Huge = d12, Gargantuan = d20) <br>
+(Miniscule = 1, Tiny = d4, Small = d6, Medium = d8, Large = d10, Huge = d12, Gargantuan = d20) <br>
 <br>
 If a falling creature lands on a cushoning surface, the damage is halved. <br>
 If that surface consists one or more creatures, each of those creatures also take the already halved damage.
 (Agility Save involved for landing and/or being landed on?
 PHRASING?)
 <br><br>
 **Downed/Knocked Down** <br>
 Smaller "Hitbox".
 Some Partial Cover can become Full Cover.
 (PHRASING?
 DETAILS?) <br>
-Whilst a creature is downed, its Speed is halved, and it can't make any checks as part of the Move Action. <br>
+Whilst a creature is downed, its Speeds are halved, and it can't choose to extend its movement as part of the Move Action. <br>
 A downed creature can use 1 Action to stand up.
 Taking this Action is Interruptible. <br>
 A flying creature that is forcefully knocked down will fall until it hits the ground.
 It takes fall damage as normal.
 <br><br>